eroberts22/portfoliobeyond/readme.md

 scrolling on mobile devices causes background to move
 - known issue with mobile browsers, i just haven't looked into a fix yet

+game bugs
+- running out of fuel and not dying when hitting asteroid
+- occasional incorrect collisions